cdracm/cdracm.github.io/_posts/2025-12-20-concurrent.md

-2016.04 made collection store PsiAnchor isntead of PsiClasses 2016.05 fixed bug when the exception inside computation didn't release the semaphore 2016.05 fixed bug when PCE led to losing the current element being analyzed 2016.06 fixed deadlock with inconsistent lock order 2016.06 fixed Fork-join-pool starvation
+2016.04 made collection store PsiAnchor isntead of PsiClasses 2016.05 fixed bug when the exception inside computation didn't release the semaphore 2016.05 fixed bug when PCE led to losing the current element being analyzed
+1. fixed bug when this method tried to cache all classes (java.lang.Object inheritors). in this case the (parallel) method will try to distribute itself among FPJ threads and saturate all threads, which led to freeze.
+2016.06 fixed deadlock with inconsistent lock order 2016.06 fixed Fork-join-pool starvation
+2016.06 fixed bug when PCE corrupted classBeingProcessed
+1. fixed bug when non-physical classes were cached and incorrectly returned afterwards.
+Do not cache these elements, recompute them instead.
+1. fixed performance issue when the subclasses were queried from EDT.
+This query led to the saturation of all threads which led to freezes.
+Instead, it was decided to not cache subclasses in this case at all.
-2016.06 fixed bug when PCE corrupted classBeingProcessed 2018.02 fixed bug when waiting for all cooperationg threads to finish hanged
+2018.02 fixed bug when waiting for all cooperationg threads to finish hanged

 Moral corner.